thoughtspot/thoughtspot.github.io/_end-user/search/ask-an-expert.md

 ## How do I use Ask an expert?

-1. When you're doing a search, you'll see a link under your search that says **Ask an expert**.
+1. When you're doing a search, you can see a link under your search that says **Ask an expert**.
 Click that if you're stuck and need help.

 2. The search you were working on is captured and shown back to you, with a text box for your message.
 Send a message describing what you were looking for, along with any information that makes it easy for the expert to understand what problem you were having.